-Geographic tongue is an inflammatory but harmless condition affecting the surface of your tongue.
-The tongue is normally covered with tiny, pinkish-white bumps (papillae), which are actually short, fine, hairlike projections.
-With geographic tongue, patches on the surface of the tongue are missing papillae and appear as smooth, red "islands," often with slightly raised borders.
+Geographic tongue is an inflammatory but harmless condition affecting the surface of the tongue.
+The tongue usually is covered with tiny, pinkish-white bumps called papillae.
+These papillae are actually fine, hairlike structures.
+With geographic tongue, patches on the surface of the tongue are missing papillae.
+These patches are smooth and red, often with slightly raised borders.

-Although geographic tongue may look alarming, it doesn't cause health problems and isn't associated with infection or cancer.
-Geographic tongue can sometimes cause tongue discomfort and increased sensitivity to certain substances, such as spices, salt and even sweets.
+Although geographic tongue may look alarming, it does not cause health issues.
+It's not related to infection or cancer.
+Geographic tongue sometimes can cause tongue pain and make you more sensitive to certain foods, such as spices, salt and even sweets.

-- Smooth, red, irregularly shaped patches (lesions) on the top or side of your tongue.
+- Smooth, red, irregularly shaped patches on the top or side of your tongue.
 These patches may look like sores.

-- Frequent changes in the location, size and shape of lesions
+- Frequent changes in the location, size and shape of the patches.

-- Discomfort, pain or burning sensation in some cases, most often related to eating spicy or acidic foods
+- Pain or burning feeling in some cases, most often related to eating spicy or acidic foods.

 Many people with geographic tongue have no symptoms.

 Geographic tongue can continue for days, months or years.
-The problem often resolves on its own but may appear again at a later time.
+The problem often goes away on its own, but it may appear again later.